Stay tuned for more information on Pecha Kucha Night 29, which will be held in September 2017. Details to follow!

 2: You only have 20 images, so choose them wisely.
 Don't worry about a title slide; we take care of that for you with a PKN intro slide that includes your name and presentation title.

-3: If possible, create your images to be in landscape orientation to maximize the use of the screen.
+3: Place slide images in landscape orientation to maximize the use of the screen.

-4: Reference your images!
+4: If you don't own images, reference them!
 If they're your own, even better.

 5: Resize your images to 1024 x 768 px.
 Again, we can't stress enough that this is landscape orientation.

-6: Please don't include text and multi-images on one slide.
+6: Please do not include text and multiple images on one slide.

 7: Match your topic/speech to each image.
 You only have 20 seconds per image and the presentation automatically moves to the next image, so choose your words wisely!